Sandwich (band): Formation and Grip Stand Throw (1998–2000)

-The band was formed in 1998 by Raymund Marasigan (drummer of Eraserheads) and Diego Castillo (The Aga Muhlach Experience) for the purpose of fulfilling their mutual desire to work together.
-When Raymund Marasigan saw The Aga Muhlach Experience in a gig, he told Diego that he wanted to form a band that sounds like Weezer and Whales.
-He then recruited Diego Castillo and his bandmates from The Aga Muhlach Experience - Mike Dizon (also from Teeth) to play drums first playing at Dizon's house in Parañaque, as well as bassist Myrene Academia (Imago).
+Sandwich was formed in 1998 by Raymund Marasigan (drummer of Eraserheads) and Diego Castillo (The Aga Muhlach Experience) for the purpose of fulfilling their mutual desire to work together.
+When Raymund Marasigan saw The Aga Muhlach Experience at a gig, he told Diego that he wanted to form a band that sounds like Weezer and Whales.
+He then recruited Diego Castillo and his bandmates from The Aga Muhlach Experience: drummer Mike Dizon (also from Teeth) and bassist Myrene Academia (also from Imago).
+Their first jam was at Dizon's house in Parañaque.
 Sandwich was searching for a vocalist when music video director Marie Jamora recommended her friend Marc Abaya.
-A few years earlier, Marasigan was a judge at a contest where Marc Abaya with his high-school band, Shirley Beans were part of.
+A few years earlier, Marasigan was a judge at a contest featuring Marc Abaya with his high-school band, Shirley Beans.
 Abaya then joined Sandwich.
-When Abaya and Marasigan met each other, they jammed together performing Beastie Boys "Sabotage" for 10 minutes.
+When Abaya and Marasigan met each other, they jammed together, performing Beastie Boys "Sabotage" for ten minutes.

-Although existing simultaneously with the Marasigan's band at that time, Eraserheads, Sandwich provided a heavier, grittier sound, and built up their own fan base.
-Abaya was still in college at the time, and Marasigan would still tour occasionally with the Eraserheads, but these weren't hindering factors for Sandwich, as there were many session musicians ready to take over in case of a member's absence.
+Although existing simultaneously with Marasigan's band, Eraserheads, at that time, Sandwich provided a heavier, grittier sound, and built up their own fan base.
+Abaya was still in college at the time, and Marasigan would still tour occasionally with Eraserheads, but these weren't hindering factors for Sandwich, as there were many session musicians ready to take over in case of a member's absence.

-In 1999, they signed with Sony Music. and released their debut album, Grip Stand Throw, with much success, thanks to its carrier single, "Butterfly Carnival."
+In 1999, they signed with Sony Music and released their debut album, Grip Stand Throw, with much success thanks to its carrier single, "Butterfly Carnival."
 The band won three awards at the 1999 NU 107 Rock Awards: Album of the Year, Best New Artist, and Song of the Year.

 4-Track Mind (2000–2003)

-The following year, Sandwich released their second album 4-Track Mind on July 30, 2001. which was not successful as their debut album.
-It was honored as Album of the Year at the 2001 NU Rock Awards.
-The album name came from Marc Abaya's 4-track recorder, which he brought into the studio that contains a demo.
-Singer Marc Abaya considers this as his most personal album.
+The following year, Sandwich released their second album, 4-Track Mind, on July 30, 2001, which was not as commercially successful as their debut album.
+However, it was honored as Album of the Year at the 2001 NU Rock Awards.
+The album name came from Marc Abaya's 4-track recorder, which he brought into the studio containing a demo.
+Marc Abaya considers this as his most personal album.